jacquelynfambrough/jackie-project-00/README.md

 *There's only one way to find out!
 Find a worthy opponent and get to tappin'!*

 __How to play:__
--Player One (Ilana) is the "A" key.
+- Player One (Ilana) is the "A" key.
--Player Two (Abbi) is the "L" key.
+- Player Two (Abbi) is the "L" key.

 Both players must press their keys repetitively until someone reaches the finish line!